 - Polycythemia vera: The bone marrow produces too many red blood cells.

-Although MPNs are relatively rare, affecting fewer than three in 100,000 people, the MPN experts on the Leukemia Team at Roswell Park have extensive experience in diagnosing and treating these conditions and managing their side effects.
+Although MPNs are relatively rare, affecting fewer than three in every 100,000 people, the MPN experts on the Leukemia team at Roswell Park have extensive hands-on experience in diagnosing and treating these conditions and managing their side effects.

-The Leukemia Team at Roswell Park plays a national role in setting the standard of care for CML as a member of the CML Panel of the National Comprehensive Cancer Network (NCCN).
-Guidelines published by the NCCN prescribe the best ways of preventing, detecting and treating specific types of cancer, and are the most widely used standards in the United States.
+Swapna Thota, MD, a member of Roswell Park’s Leukemia team, plays a national role in setting the standard of care for the treatment of MPNs as a member of the MPN Guidelines Panel of the National Comprehensive Cancer Network (NCCN).
+The NCCN Guidelines specify the best ways of preventing, detecting and treating different types of cancer, and are the most widely used standards in the United States.

 Access to Clinical Research Studies

-Some clinical studies at Roswell Park involve emerging drugs that target JAK2, a genetic mutation associated with myelofibrosis and other MPNs.
-These JAK2 inhibitors often improve patients’ quality of life by reducing the side effects of the disease, such as enlarged spleen, poor appetite, fatigue, night sweats, itching, and pain in the bone, muscle, and abdomen.
+Some clinical trials at Roswell Park involve emerging drugs that target JAK2, a genetic mutation associated with myelofibrosis and other MPNs.
+These JAK2 inhibitors often improve patients’ quality of life by reducing the side effects of the disease, such as fever, enlarged spleen, poor appetite, fatigue, night sweats, itching, and pain in the bone, muscle and abdomen.

-We also provide a full menu of support services to address both the medical and non-medical issues that may arise as a result of your illness.
+As a Roswell Park patient, you’ll receive highly specialized care from diagnosis through follow-up, with specialized and support services in one location to manage both the medical and non-medical issues associated with your diagnosis.
 Dietitians, physical and occupational therapists, social workers, a psychologist and other members of your team will identify and address your needs.